microsoft/azure-schema-operator/docs/site/content/tutorials/kusto.md

   default    sample-adx-3  3
 ```

-further checking the history we can see that revision 2 (the 3rd revision) failed:
+Further checking the history we can see that revision 2 (the 3rd revision) failed:

 ```sh
 kubectl schemaop history --namespace default --name sample-adx  --revision 2